Return of the Jedi: Casting

 New cast members include Ian McDiarmid (left, pictured in 2020) as the Emperor, and Warwick Davis (in 2023) as Wicket the Ewok.

 Alan Webb was originally cast as the Emperor, but dropped out due to illness.
 Lindsay Anderson was offered the role, but turned it down due to scheduling conflicts.
 Ben Kingsley and David Suchet were also considered.
 Alan Rickman auditioned for the role of Moff Jerjerrod, but Michael Pennington was cast instead.
 Marquand initially wanted a famous actor such as Laurence Olivier or John Gielgud to play the unmasked Vader, but Lucas was concerned that such an actor would be distracting for audiences.
-Kenny Baker was originally cast as Wicket the Ewok, but he fell ill with food poisoning on the day of the shoot.
+Kenny Baker was cast as Wicket the Ewok, but he fell ill with food poisoning on the day of the shoot.
 He was replaced by Warwick Davis, who had no film acting experience.